strangehurst/PNML.jl/docs/src/interface.md

 We start a description of the net IR here.

-## PnmlDict
+## PnmlDict or NamedTuple

-[`PnmlDict`](@ref) is an alias for a dictionary implementation over `{Symbol,Any}`.
+Switch from `PnmlDict`, a dictionary over `{Symbol,Any}` to `NamedTuple`s.
-There are pnml IDs and XML element tag names are used as `PnmlDict` keys.
+There are pnml IDs and XML element tag names are used as names.

-!!! warning
-    TODO Identify any uses of pnml ID as dictonary key!

-Each XML tag is first parsed (recursivly) into a `PnmlDict`, with tags as the keys, then used to create higher-level types.
-Some parts will continue to find use for `PnmlDict`'s flexibility.
+Each XML tag is first parsed (recursivly) into a named tuple, with tags as the names, then tuple is used to create higher-level types.

-Wraps a `PnmlDict`:
+Wraps a `NamedTuple`:
   * [`AnyElement`](@ref)
   * [`PnmlLabel`](@ref)
   * [`Sort`](@ref)